bramerdaniel/ConsoLovers/README.md

 Check out he [Wiki](https://github.com/bramerdaniel/ConsoLovers/wiki) for detailed support of the most features.
 To get an idea of the newest features and chages, have a look at the [latest changes](LatestChanges.md)

-### Main features are:
+## Main features are:
-* Commandline parser and execution engine
+* Commandline parsing, mapping and execution engine
 * Customizable execution pipeline with many build in features like, exception and exit code handling
 * Customizable dependency injection
-* A [ConsoleMenu](https://github.com/bramerdaniel/ConsoLovers/wiki/ConsoleMenu) that supports Keyboard and Mouse selection.
+* A Customizable [ConsoleMenu](https://github.com/bramerdaniel/ConsoLovers/wiki/ConsoleMenu) that supports Keyboard and Mouse selection.
-  The menu is extremely customizable, supports color themes, index navigation and much more...
-* A CommandLineEngine that offers parsing of command line arguments and mapping them to properties of a class
 * A [InputBox](https://github.com/bramerdaniel/ConsoLovers/wiki/InputBox) class that can be used for password scenarios.

-### Usage
+## Usage

 The toolkit is also available as nuget package.
 Eee the links below.